 Highmeadow, Knockalls and Bunjups Forest Plan

-The Highmeadow plan covers 1075 hectares of mixed woodland in the Wye valley west of the Forest of Dean straddling the border between England and Wales and the three counties of Monmouthshire, Herefordshire and Gloucestershire.
+The Highmeadow forest plan covers 1075 hectares of mixed woodland in the Wye Valley, west of the Forest of Dean close to the border between England and Wales.

-In 18th and 19th Century the River Wye provided good access.
-A weir and dock were constructed at Symonds Yat and the woodland enjoyed a thriving trade in iron ore helped by the coppice wood that fuelled the charcoal industry, remnants of which are both clearly visible through out the woodland to this day.
+In the 18th and 19th centuries, a weir and dock were constructed on the River Wye at Symonds Yat, and the woodland enjoyed a thriving trade in iron ore helped by the coppiced wood that fuelled the charcoal industry, remnants of which are still visible throughout the woodland.

-In the 1800s the area was enjoyed for its dramatic craggy scenery and to this day despite the sheer rock faces now being heavily cloaked in deciduous woodland, the Wye Valley and Gorge are still a favourite attraction for people who come from far and wide to enjoy the panoramic views over the Gorge and surrounding countryside that are still to this day often perceived as ‘wild’ and untouched.
+In the 1800s, the area was enjoyed for its dramatic craggy scenery.
+Now, the sheer rock faces are cloaked in deciduous woodland, but the Wye Valley and Gorge are still a favourite attraction for visitors who come to enjoy the panoramic views over the surrounding countryside.

-In the 40s and 60s the need for strategic reserves of timber meant large areas of the Forest of Dean including Highmeadow were planted with conifer, but in 1985 and 2005 the value of broadleaf woodland was recognised by policy, meaning a shift away from planting conifer to one of planting broadleaf.
+In the mid-twentieth century, the need for strategic reserves of timber meant that large areas of the Forest of Dean including Highmeadow were planted with conifers, but in 1985 and 2005 the value of broadleaf woodland was recognised by policy, meaning a shift away from planting conifer to one of planting broadleaf.

-The 2003 Forest Plan set out to restructure the woodland with a series of carefully designed clearfells phased over a 30 year period having recognised the values of this natural and historic landscape.
+The previous forest plan set out to restructure the woodland with a series of carefully designed clearfells phased over a 30 year period having recognised the values of this natural and historic landscape.

-More recently, recognition of threats from pests, disease and changes in climate have highlighted the need to increase woodland resilience for the future through diversifying tree species and woodland structure.
+More recently, the threats from pests, disease and changes in climate have highlighted the need to increase woodland resilience for the future through diversifying tree species and woodland structure.

 The intended management will make more use of low impact silvicultural systems to safeguard the rich tapestry of social, cultural and economic history that both the woodland and visitor enjoys.